kr45732/skyblock-plus/README.md

 5. Data repository: you will need to make your own clone of the skyblock-plus-data repository so your bot can automatically update it:
    - Fork or clone [skyblock-plus-data](https://github.com/kr45732/skyblock-plus-data)
    - Set "DATA_REPO_GITHUB" in DevSettings to point to your repository **on GitHub**
-   - Navigate to "Settings.json" of your repository and edit the following:
-     - Change "ahApiUrl" to point to your self-hosted rust-query-api
-     - Change "hasteUrl" to point to your self-hosted hastebin
    - Create a new channel in your PRIMARY_GUILD and set "NEU_REPO_UPDATE_CHANNEL_ID" in DevSettings
    - Join [Moulberry's Bush](https://discord.gg/moulberry) and follow "#item-repo-github" (send it to the channel you just created)
 6. Hardcoded constants you will need to change: